 Activism in Chicago

 Nevertheless, during the thirties the party did manage to recruit almost 250,000 people, according to historian Harvey Klehr.
 The problem was that most of them eventually dropped out.
 Between 1930 and 1934, 60,000 joined the party, but the total increase in membership was only about 16,000.
-The reasons for this disappointing record, which historians have written about, had nothing to do with ideology: they had to do with organizational problems and the inner life of the party.
-For one thing, thousands of people who signed application cards or even paid initiation fees were simply lost, were never followed up with, never assigned to a Party unit.
+The reasons for this disappointing record had nothing to do with ideology: they had to do with organizational problems and the inner life of the party.
+For one thing, thousands of people who signed application cards or even paid initiation fees were simply lost, never followed up with.
 Bureaucratic mismanagement was rife within the CP.
-Those who were assigned to a local unit, whether a street unit (based on geography) or a shop unit (based on industrial concentration), faced the next hurdle: tolerating the mechanical drudgery and dreariness of unit meetings, and the superhuman workload that was imposed on them.
+Those who were assigned to a local unit, whether a street unit (based on geography) or a shop unit (based on industrial concentration), faced the next hurdle: tolerating the drudgery and dreariness of unit meetings, and the superhuman workload that was imposed on them.
 The weekly meetings, full of carping criticism and sterile discussion, could last for three or four hours; new members were rarely made to feel welcome.
 “I can’t be everywhere all at once,” one member complained.
 “I must sleep sometimes.
 I have spent enough energy at inner meetings to overthrow the whole capitalist system.
 My wife won’t stand for it either.”
 Another member pithily summed up the problems: “until our movement…realizes that its members are human being [sic] and want to be treated as such and not just a cog in the wheel, our movement will remain small, no matter how many members we attract and recruit.”

-Recall, for example, that the occupying and theft of property were epidemic in the early Depression.
+The occupying and theft of property, for example, were epidemic in the early Depression.
 Historian Gary Roth describes some of the direct action that was going on in Chicago by 1931 and ’32:

 …The unemployed began to use abandoned storefronts for their own purposes.
 Locks were broken, and the stores became meeting places, with chairs taken from deserted movie houses.
 [Paul] Mattick estimated that there were fifty or sixty such locales in Chicago, serving as the [unemployed] movement’s equivalent of neighbourhood settlement houses.
 In some areas, there were one or two such places on every street.
 Mimeograph machines were installed for the production of leaflets and movement literature.
 Paper was contributed by those still employed, who stole office supplies from their workplaces.